-We have grouped our operations into two reportable segments which are also our reporting units: Clear Aligner segment and Scanner segment.
+We group our operations into two reportable segments: Clear Aligner segment and Scanner segment.

-- Our Clear Aligner segment consists of our Invisalign System products along with our training and ancillary products for malocclusion.
-Clear Aligner segment also includes revenue from the sale of aligners to SDC under our supply agreement which is recorded after eliminating outstanding intercompany transactions. - Our Scanner and Services ("Scanner") segment consists of intraoral scanning systems and additional services available with the intraoral scanners that provide digital alternatives to the traditional cast models.
+- Our Clear Aligner segment consists of Comprehensive Products, Non-Comprehensive Products and Non-Case revenues as defined below: - Comprehensive Products include our Invisalign Full, Teen and Assist products. - Non-Comprehensive Products include our Express/Lite products in addition to revenues from the sale of aligners to SmileDirectClub ("SDC") under our supply agreement, which commenced in the fourth quarter of 2016.
+Revenue from SDC is recorded after eliminating outstanding intercompany transactions. - Non-Case includes our Vivera retainers along with our training and ancillary products for treating malocclusion. - Our Scanner segment consists of intraoral scanning systems and additional services available with the intraoral scanners that provide digital alternatives to the traditional cast models.
 This segment includes our iTero scanner and OrthoCAD services.